Get ready for cold: Freezing temps expected this weekend

-A Winter Storm Warning for the higher elevations of the Smokies will go into effect Friday afternoon and continues through Saturday morning.
+A Winter Storm Warning and Wind Chill Warning for the higher elevations of the Smokies will go into effect Friday afternoon and continues through Saturday morning.

 While the snow may not stick, the cold will.
 Some areas will stay below freezing from Friday afternoon to at least midday Sunday.
-Wind chill values Saturday will be in the single digits to below zero across the area according to Cavaliere.
+Wind chill values Saturday will be in the single digits to below zero across the area.
 Saturday’s high is only 32 degrees even with ample sunshine by the afternoon.
 It will only get colder into the night.

 Wind chills are what are going to make it feel even colder.
 This is because when it is windy, body heat is pushed away from a person.
 When there is a high wind chill, it is suggested that you limit time outdoors as hypothermia and frostbite can occur in minutes.
 It is best to cover exposed skin when outside.